thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

          └ ─ ─ ─ Manual change ─ ─ ─ ┘
 ```

-The elegance of this system is that the process of one-way data binding is the same regardless of the how many components are in the hierarchy or how sophisticated the user interface becomes.
+The elegance of React's component hierarchy becomes apparent when you realize the process of one-way data binding is the same regardless of the how many components are in the hierarchy.

 ### Exercise